Banana Wars: The Raw Vegan Obsession with YouTube

 To be clear, I think there is a compelling argument for veganism, and there is plenty to be said for eating in a way that discourages animal abuse.
 If you eat meat, face facts: the animal you're eating probably lived a miserable life and died a gruesome death.
-But many popular YouTube vegans advocate for something even more restrictive than veganism, and raw veganism is a skinny horse of a different color.
+But many popular YouTube vegans advocate for something even more restrictive than veganism, and raw veganism is a skinny, listless horse of a different color.

 Freelee the Banana Girl is the best known of all the vegan YouTubers.
-She does not advocate a completely raw diet but does advocate the "Raw til 4" diet, which consists of huge quantities of fruit before 4 PM, which is then followed by a truly shocking amount of pasta or potato.
+She does not advocate a completely raw diet but does advocate the "Raw til 4" diet, which consists of huge quantities of fruit before 4 PM, which is then followed by a truly shocking amount of pasta or potatoes.
 Before a very public breakup, Freelee lived in sticky bliss with another vegan activist, Harley Jonhstone, aka Duarianrider.
 He's known for his sociopathic levels of vegan rage burbling just beneath his strained sinews.

 Here is one of Freelee's seminal videos, where she blends 51 bananas into slop and then eats it.

 At the time of writing, Freelee has 720k+ subscribers.
 Their notoriety even earned them a Portlandia spoof.

 Together, they tackle tricky issues, such as what you can do to stay trim over the holidays.
 It's easy!
 Watch them do it!
 Here's a video of Freelee and Harley at Christmas, eating barely cooked potatoes, surrounded by no friends, no family, and discussing how many mangoes they ate that day.